battermann/cvk77.github.io/_posts/2015-12-03-parser-combinators.markdown

     manyTill part (lookAhead customization)
 ```

+This will first expect the string "/vehicle" and then run the `part` parser for as long as possible until our `customization` parser succeeds, but it will only consume the results of `parse`.

-That's it, we don't need the rest (`skipMany`), but we should still consume it:
+That's it, we don't need the rest (`skipMany`), but we should still read it:

 ```
 theRest = do